 Why the OM-D E-M1 Mark III Is A Fantastic Option for Micro Four-Thirds War Photography

-One thing that often plagues cameras in war zones is the amount of dust that is always in the air, but it won’t be a problem with the Mark III.
+One thing that often plagues cameras in war zones is the amount of dust always in the air, but it won’t be a problem with the Mark III.
 The camera can vibrate the image sensor at 3,000RPM per minute.

 All but the most stubborn dust particles will be able to hang on with that sort of abuse.
-Further adding to the robust lens and sensor cleaning capabilities, the camera is also manufactured with dirt-repellant coating.
+Further adding to the robust lens and sensor cleaning capabilities, the camera is also manufactured with a dirt-repellant coating.

-The Mark III uses the same tried and true 20.4 MP sensor as the Mark II, but the processing engine has received a major overhaul with new image TruePic IX processing engine.
+The Mark III uses the same tried and true 20.4 MP sensor as the Mark II, but the processing engine has received a major overhaul with a new image TruePic IX processing engine.

 The lens may not have as many pixels as some of the competition, but a handheld mode capable of capturing an image from two slightly different angles to give you a composite shot of 50MP should ease the pain somewhat.

 As for battery life, the OM-D E-M1 Mark III has been known to take over 3,000 shots from one charge.
-You can also charge the BLH-1 Lithium-ion battery via USB while it’s in the camera, so micro four-thirds war photographers have plenty of options to make sure they have power when they need it.
+You can also charge the BLH-1 Lithium-ion battery via USB while it’s in the camera, so micro four-thirds war photographers have plenty of options to ensure they have power when they need it.

 If you’ve been looking for a more compact camera suitable for war photography, then the micro four-thirds range can finally deliver all the features and accuracy you need in the Olympus OM-D E-M1 Mark III.